-Unfortunately you are at a disadvantage if your file is not complete by the stated deadlines.
-We start making awards in mid-April and will be unable to consider your application until the file is complete.
+Unfortunately you are at a disadvantage if your application is not complete by the stated deadline.
 We do understand that sometimes factors are beyond the family’s control and we will work with families to the best of our ability.
-If your file becomes complete after the application deadline, you would be considered for an award that takes into account your calculated need and our remaining funds.

 What happens if parents are divorced, separated or have never been married?